sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 <h3>Notes</h3>

+* <a href="/files/adic.pdf">Discrete adic spaces</a>.
+Notes for a talk on discrete adic spaces for the <a href = "https://eldenelmanto.com/condensed-thursday/">Thursday seminar</a> on condensed math.
+Last update: November 2020.
 * <a href="/files/no-break-splitting-cobordism.pdf">Splitting cobordism
   spectra</a>.
 Slides for an invited talk at Tsinghua University about my work on higher chromatic Thom spectra.
+Last update: August 2020.
 * <a href="/files/balmer.pdf">The Balmer spectra of spectral stacks</a>.
 Proves
   that the Balmer spectrum of nice spectral algebraic stacks separates into a "homotopy-theoretic" part and an "algebro-geometric" part.
 Last update: May